Following the epic success of our tipsy chocolates and cacao-centred liqueurs, we’ve created a whole new collection of chocolate liqueurs.

 There are three general types of chocolate liqueur that you should know about: your standard chocolate liqueur — a strong, sweet alcoholic drink using distilled spirits, flavoured with chocolate but without any cream, chocolate cream liqueur — adding dairy to the blend, and creme de cacao — made from cacao beans instead of chocolate or cacao, and which ironically, doesn’t contain any cream, with the ‘creme’ referring instead to the drink’s creamy texture.

 If you’re yet to try a chocolate liqueur, then with our new chocolate liqueur flavours you’re certainly in for an exquisite experience.

-We’re proud to be the only chocolatier to run two bars — on our Saint Lucian cocoa plantation and at our restaurant in London’s Borough Market — giving the floor to our chocolatey creations.
+We’re proud to be the only chocolatier to run two bars — on our Saint Lucian cacao plantation and at our restaurant in London’s Borough Market — giving the floor to our chocolatey creations.

 These ventures have allowed us to do some oh-so-important market research and to see what really makes your taste-buds dance.
 The result?
-Our new chocolate liqueur collection, bringing you our most coveted cocoa elixirs.
+Our new chocolate liqueur collection, bringing you our most coveted cacao elixirs.